 Skip to main content

 This guide walks through building a custom web scraper in the Bright Data Scraper Studio IDE from scratch.
 You will write interaction code that navigates the target site, parser code that extracts structured fields, and then save the scraper to production and configure delivery.
 By the end, you will have a runnable scraper you can trigger by API, manually, or on a schedule.
-Time to complete: about 15 to 30 minutes per scraper, depending on site complexity.

 Prerequisites